jerseycheese/BootHillGM/Docs/UserStories.md

   - Check that all combat actions are recorded in the log
   - Ensure the log is readable and doesn't interfere with other UI elements **Status:** Implemented.
 Combat log is scrollable with max height constraint.

+- [ ] As a player, I want visual feedback during combat turns, so that I can better understand the flow of battle.
+  **Test Plan:**
+  - Implement visual indicators for current turn
+  - Add animations or effects for combat actions
+  - Verify feedback is clear and enhances combat experience **Status:** Not yet implemented.

+- [ ] As a player, I want more detailed combat log formatting, so that I can better understand what's happening in combat.
+  **Test Plan:**
+  - Implement enhanced formatting for combat log entries
+  - Add clear visual distinction between different types of combat actions
+  - Ensure important information stands out **Status:** Not yet implemented.

+- [ ] As a player, I want weapon-specific combat modifiers, so that my choice of weapon matters more in combat.
+  **Test Plan:**
+  - Implement weapon-specific bonuses and penalties
+  - Test different weapons in combat scenarios
+  - Verify modifiers affect combat outcomes appropriately **Status:** Not yet implemented.

+- [ ] As a player, I want an enhanced critical hit system, so that combat has more exciting moments.
+  **Test Plan:**
+  - Implement expanded critical hit rules
+  - Test critical hit effects in various combat scenarios
+  - Verify critical hits add excitement without unbalancing combat **Status:** Not yet implemented.

 ### Inventory and Economy
 - [x] As a player, I want to view my character's inventory so that I know what items I have available.